Harrison J. Goldin

-Harrison Jay Goldin (born February 23, 1936) is an American lawyer and former politician.
+Harrison Jacob Goldin (February 23, 1936 – September 16, 2024), often known as Jay Goldin, was an American lawyer and politician.
+He served as a member of the New York State Senate from 1966 to 1973 but was better known for his almost-sixteen year tenure as New York City Comptroller from January 1974 to December 1989.

+Early life

-He was born on February 23, 1936, in the Bronx, New York City.
+Harrison Jacob Goldin was born on February 23, 1936, into a Jewish family in the Bronx, New York City to Harry and Anna Goldin (née Eskolsky), the son of a doctor and grandson of a rabbi.
 He graduated as Science Valedictorian from the Bronx High School of Science in 1953, and received an A.B. summa cum laude from Princeton University in 1957, and an LL.B. from Yale Law School, where he was articles editor of the Yale Law Journal and was elected to the Order of the Coif.
 Goldin was a Woodrow Wilson Fellow at the Harvard Graduate School.
 Just prior to his graduation, Goldin turned down several top Wall Street jobs, and instead chose to work during the Kennedy Administration as an attorney in the U.S. Department of Justice's Office of Civil Rights.

-Goldin was a member of the New York State Senate from 1966 to 1973, sitting in the 176th, 177th, 178th, 179th and 180th New York State Legislatures.
-He was New York City Comptroller from 1974 to 1989.
-In 1989, he ran in the Democratic primary for Mayor of New York City but was defeated by David Dinkins.